jethrolai/aws-es-apigateway-lambda-cloudformation/README.md

 ```
 python csv_importer.py {elastic search endpoint}
 ```

-1. Deployment the new version
+#### Deployment the new version
 Simply update the ElasticSearchAWSStreamLambdaFacade class and run:
 ```
 deploy.sh demo
 ```
-This will deploy the version to dev components in your environment
+This will deploy the version to dev stage in your environment

-1. Promote a version to production
+#### Promote a version to production
 ```
 promote.sh demo
 ```

-1. Destroy the infrastructure
+#### Destroy the infrastructure
 ```
 destroy.sh demo
 ```

 ## In Depth:
+  * Though the initial version is far from the best practice we discussed above, we manage to:
+    1. set up entire infrastructure and deploy the initial version and make it available via api gateway within one action as matter of seconds.
+    2. dev deployment and prod deployment/promotion also happen in one command within few seconds.
+    3. it supports indefinite number of environments with a unique env key and comes with internal concept of dev and prod instances.
+    4. destroy any environment also within seconds.
+    5. this development is portable and self-contained.
+    6. the facade implementation exposes an api that's decoupled from data schema and take arbitrary query with exposing any other elasticsearch api.
-  * A requirement is to use Java as lambda runtime and we need the artifact in a S3 bucket before we create the lambda function. java8 runtime is not supported by CloudFormation with "ZipFile" property, so this is the reason there are two stacks instead of one.
+  * One requirement is to use Java as lambda runtime and we need the artifact in a S3 bucket before we create the lambda function. java8 runtime is not supported by CloudFormation with "ZipFile" property, so this is the reason there are two stacks instead of one.
 I believe there is a more graceful way to use cloud formation.
 I just need a bit more time to learn how it works.
 This can be easily achieved by aws cli or terraform.
   * Another original requirement is to support 3 fields on the type in an index.
 I thought it'd be even more useful to create a generic search facade api but decouple the persistence level schema with frontend API spec and it will support all arbitrary search terms and fields.
+  * The response can be further parsed and re-structured.
+The response format should rely on the actually product requirements.
   * Pretty domain name setup in Route53 is not captured in this template
   * Authorization and security related resources are not set up entirely in this template.
   * There are many many other options for managing different stages or environments.
 It's not limited to the way this demo does it.
 It depends on actual requirements.
   * I experimented a few different ways of ingesting data into elasticsearch but didn't really spend a lot of time on it.
 Either elastic search's bulk api or index api approaches are slow in this demo.
 There is room for optimization.
-  * I didn't have time to implement the integration, regression or unit test part of this demo.
+  * Unit test suites should be implemented and triggered after every commit.
+Integration test suite should be automatically run after any merge of branch.
+Regression and any other type of post-production testing should be executed after promotion step.
+I didn't have time to implement the integration, regression or unit test part of this demo.
 I will come back and add it.
   * I don't know how to use stage variable as function binding in cloud formation's api gateway method set up.
 I will have to come back to this.
   * There are probably hundreds more places I can improve.
 Please just treat the initial version as a proof of concept
   * Here is a hidden gem for you for reading this till the end.
 I set up this demo on [https://api.jethrolai.com/es].
 Please go and check it out.
 This live demo might be terminated shortly after the release of the initial version.